 Eden wore black t-shirts with colorful patterns she designed herself.
 Some were abstract, some looked like flowers, some like imprinted cat paws.
-Some had splotches she thought looked like herself and boyfriend, but no one else did.
+Some had splotches she thought looked like herself and Gabriel, but no one else did.

 Eden said, You mean the ink.

 I guess so, yeah.
 Old ink adds to the texture of the story.

 This made Eden smile.
 Maybe she could stop him from thumb flitting someday.